questdb/documentation/reference/sql/sample-by.md

 This is distinct from the `WHERE` clause with a simple rule of thumb - `WHERE` controls what data flows in, `FROM-TO` controls what data flows out.

-Both `FROM` and `TO` can be used in isolation to solely prefill or postfill data.
+Both `FROM` and `TO` can be used in isolation to solely pre-fill or post-fill data.
+If `FROM` is not provided, then the lower bound is the start of the dataset, aligned to calendar, and vice versa when `TO` is omitted.

 #### `WHERE` clause optimisation